incodehq/incode-platform/README.md

 * `timestamp` is the date that the event occurred
 * `causedBy`indicates whether the session was logged out due to session expiry

-The `AuditEntry` entity is designed such that it can be rendered on an Isis user interface if required.
+The `SessionLogEntry` entity is designed such that it can be rendered on an Isis user interface if required.

 ## Supporting Services ##

-TODO
+As well as the `SessionLoggingServiceDefault` service (that implements the `SessionLoggingService` API), the module also provides two further domain services:

+* `SessionLogEntryRepository` provides the ability to search for persisted (`SessionLogEntry`) entries.
+None of its actions are visible in the user interface (they are all `@Programmatic`) and so this service is automatically registered.

+* `SessionLoggingServiceMenu` provides the secondary "Sessions" menu for searching for session entries by user and by date.

+Because the `SessionLoggingServiceMenu` influences the UI, it must be explicitly registered in `isis.properties`.

 ## Related Modules/Services ##